Choroid plexus infarct

-Choroid plexus infarction is an uncommon stroke syndrome that results from ischemic changes of the choroid plexus cells supplied by the medial posterior choroidal artery, a branch from the posterior cerebral artery (PCA).
+Choroid plexus infarct is an uncommon location of ischemic stroke that results from ischemia of the choroid plexus, supplied by the medial posterior choroidal artery, which is a branch from the posterior cerebral artery (PCA).

 Isolated choroid plexus infarction is rare and has no specific clinical features.
 Also, there is no known effect of choroid plexus ischemia on CSF regulation.
 It is usually discovered incidentally in the context of PCA infarction with clinical symptoms related to the cerebral parenchymal infarction, rather than choroid plexus infarction